 Health & Safety

-Most mandatory employee training is contained in occupational health and safety legislation.
+Most mandatory employee training is contained in health and safety legislation.

-The federal government and all of the provinces mandate general health and safety training for all workers.
-Specific requirements may vary, but typically employers must provide information, instruction and training necessary to ensure the health and safety of workers at the workplace.
-Many jurisdictions, including federal, Alberta, British Columbia, Manitoba, Saskatchewan, and Newfoundland & Labrador, specify that employee training must cover emergency procedures (e.g., fire prevention and emergency evacuation).
+Every Canadian jurisdiction — federal and provincial — requires general workplace safety training for all workers.
+Typically, employers must provide information, instruction and training necessary to ensure the health and safety of workers at the workplace.
+Many jurisdictions also specify that employee training must cover emergency procedures (e.g., fire prevention and emergency evacuation).

-Beyond these basic minimums, Canadian occupational health and safety legislation includes several specific training requirements that employers must understand and implement.
+Beyond these basic minimums, Canadian health and safety legislation includes specific training requirements regarding:

 Harassment & Violence

-Almost every jurisdiction in Canada requires employers to provide training on workplace harassment and violence.
-(Note: While Quebec does not currently have such requirements, changes are coming – see below.)
+Every jurisdiction in Canada requires employers to provide training on workplace harassment and/or violence to all workers.
 Typically, workers must receive training on how to recognize and respond to violence and harassment.
-Some jurisdictions limit training requirements to workplace violence, and some only require such training for workers who may be exposed to violence or are likely to encounter it as a part of their work.
+Some jurisdictions only require workplace violence training for workers who may be exposed to violence or are likely to encounter it as a part of their work.

 Additional training may be required where employers have employees working alone, which tends to increase the risk of exposure to harassment or violence.